Wall of Respect

 The Wall of Respect was an outdoor mural first painted in 1967 by the Visual Arts Workshop of the Organization of Black American Culture (OBAC).
 It is considered the first large-scale, outdoor community mural, which spawned a movement across the U.S. and internationally.
 The mural represented the contributions of fourteen designers, photographers, painters, and others, notably Chicago muralist William Walker, in a design layout proposed by Laini (Sylvia) Abernathy.
 Some of the artists would go on to found the influential AfriCOBRA artists collective.
 The work comprised a montage of portraits of heroes and heroines of African American history painted on the sides of two story, closed tavern building at the corner of Chicago's East 43rd Street and South Langley Avenue, in Bronzeville, Chicago, sometimes called the Black Belt.
 Images included Nat Turner, Elijah Muhammad, Malcolm X, Muhammad Ali, Gwendolyn Brooks, W. E. B. Du Bois, Marcus Garvey, Aretha Franklin, and Harriet Tubman, among others.

 While it only lasted a few years, until the building was torn down in 1972, it inspired community mural projects across the United States and internationally.
+The creation of the mural was documented by the photographer Bob Crawford.

 Wall of Respect was an example of the Black Arts Movement, an artistic school associated with the Black Power Movement.
 The scholarly journal Science & Society underscored the significance of the Wall of Respect as "the first collective street mural", in the "important subject [of] the recently emerged street art movement."
 The Wall became famous as a "revolutionary political artwork of black liberation".
 Soon after its creation, a six-page feature spread in Ebony magazine brought it to the attention of African Americans nationwide.
 It became a source of inspiration and pride for the black community.
 For some, the Wall represented not only artistic freedom, but the freedom and liberation that could be obtained as a result of the Civil Rights Movement.
 However, soon after its creation, increasingly polarized interpretations of heroic action within the African American community caused conflict over the paintings, notably with the replacement by artist Eugene Eda of more defiant leaders and symbols, such as the fist of the Black Power Movement.
 In addition, "The Wall" served as the backdrop for community protests, speeches, outdoor poetry readings, street theater productions, and community events.